 Amid the spotlight on Bitcoin due to the approval of a U.S. spot Bitcoin ETF and the imminent halving in April, attention is about to shift to Ethereum.
 With the Securities and Exchange Commission's (SEC) decision deadline for a spot Ethereum ETF looming in May 2024, the second-largest crypto asset by market cap could soon take center stage.

-The Ethereum network's pivotal Dencun upgrade is scheduled for March 13, 2024, marking a significant stride in enabling Ethereum to compete with faster chains like Solana in the realm of smart contract platform scalability.
+Unfolding the Upgrades: Dencun Paves the WayThe Ethereum network's pivotal Dencun upgrade is scheduled for March 13, 2024, marking a significant stride in enabling Ethereum to compete with faster chains like Solana in the realm of smart contract platform scalability.
 This transformative move aims to address Ethereum's long-standing scalability challenges, potentially propelling it into a new era of efficiency and user-friendliness.

-Grayscale Research identifies several tailwinds favoring ETH, including:
+Grayscale ReSearch identifies several tailwinds favoring ETH, including:

 Impending upgrades